CamilCar/jb-wildlife-photos/README.md

 ## Testing
 --------------------
 - The page has been thoroughly tested manually on:
+    - The cart icon:
+        - Is only displayed if a user has added a print to cart, as intended.
+Once visible, it displays the cart content to user in a modal.
-    - The cart - Increase, decrease and delete amount.
+        - Increase, decrease and delete buttons works correctly.
 If user goes below 1 print, it's deleted from cart.
+        - The free delivery treshold is tested and correctly reflects the purchase treshold to user.
+        - Continue to secure checkout button leads the user to checkout as intended, and the price calculator shows the correct price.
+    - Checkout:
-    - Checkout - Increase, decrease and delete amount.
-If item gets deleted checkout page is empty with a feedback message to the user.
+        - Increase, decrease and delete amount options works.
+If item gets deleted, checkout page is empty with a feedback message to the user.
-    - Webshop - filtering mamals and birds.
-    - Print detail - Price responding correctly.
+        - Print amount and price calculator is working correctly.
+        - Continue button is present, and handles authenticated/non authenticated requests as intended.
+        - Shipping form handles valid/invalid input as expected.
+Complete order option is present and working.
+If user presses backspace on the site, the user gets sent back to the shipping form.
+If user then tries to submit again, they recieve a server error 500.
+    - All navigation works correctly:
+        - Login - leads to user authentication page
+            - Routing works.
+            - Responds to user with Allauths helpful feedback whenever there is a issue to sign in.
+            - The option to sign up is present and the routing works.
+            - Forgot password option is present and working.
+            - The button to sign in once all information is valid works correctly and signs in user.
+        - Sign up
+            - The routing to go to Sign In works and sends user to the Login page.
+            - If user has entered a valid form when Sign Up is pressed, user is signed in.
+            - If there is a invalid input from user, suchS as a 'already registered email', the issue is reflected back to the user thanks to Allauths helpful messages.
+        - Home - leads to index page.
+            - About, contact and webshop navigation leads users correctly.
+            - Canon and rovdjursföreningen external links works correctly and are opened in a new tab.
+            - The arrow slider function on the image carousel works correctly.
+        - Contact - leads to contact page
+            - Home, Contact and Webshop navigation leads users correctly.
+        - Webshop - leads to webshop page
+            - Filtering mamals and birds correctly.
+Mamals only shows mamals and birds only show bird prints to user.
+            - Each print navigation takes user to the corresponding print for preview.
+            - Size option is responding correctly by showing the correct print price to size.
 User can increase prints up to 10.
 User can not insert a string or leave empty field.
+        - Pricing - leads to price page
+            - Home, Contact and Webshop navigation leads users correctly.
+        - Delivery info - leads to delivery info page
+            - Home, Contact and Webshop navigation leads users correctly.
+            - GDPR link present on site works and leads user to users privacy info section.
+        - About - leads to about page
-    - All navigation leads correctly
+            - Home, Contact and Webshop navigation leads users correctly.
+        - Authentication navbar:
+            - Login option if user is not authenticated.
+If user is authenticated:
+                - Authentication status reflected to user
+                - My Orders option:
+                    - Is empty if user has not completed a purchase
+                    - If user has completed a purchase, it displays the list correctly to user of each order.
+                - Logout option present and working.
+        - Footer:
+            - The newsletter subscribe function setup through mailchimp works, however, no user feedback is present if a user types in a invalid input.
+            - Facebook, Google, Instagram, LinkedIn and GitHub links works correctly and are opened in a new tab.
+            - Authentication, Webshop, Pricing, Delivery Info, About and Contact all leads to the correct page.
+            - JBphotos.com link leads to the index page of the webshop as expected.
-    - All external links works and are opened in a new tab.
+    - All external links works and are opened in a new tab:
+        - Canon link on index page leads to https://www.canon-europe.com/cameras/ and opens in a new tab
+        - Svenska Rovdjursföreningen link on index page leads to https://rovdjur.se/ and opens in a new tab.

 ### Bugs
 - On print detail page; if user submited a blank form the amount input, the page encountered an error.
 Solved by adding 'required' to form input.